-- d.
-Plan for Collecting the Data Required for this Solicitation's Performance Measures - Describe the process for measuring project performance.
-Identify who will collect the data; who is responsible for performance measurements; and how the information will be used to guide and evaluate the impact of the project. - 2.
+d.
+Plan for Collecting the Data Required for this Solicitation's Performance Measures

+Describe the process for measuring project performance.
+Identify who will collect the data; who is responsible for performance measurements; and how the information will be used to guide and evaluate the project's impact.
 Describe the process to accurately report data.